Kotlin/kotlin-by-example/examples/03_special_classes/04_Object.md

 </div>

-1. Creating an object declaration.
+1. Creates an object declaration.
-2. Defining the object method.
+2. Defines the object method.
-3. Calling the method.
+3. Calls the method.
 This is when the object is actually created.

 ### Companion Objects